 Types of Resident Parking Permits that are available

-Parking permits are only valid for the parking zone or permit parking places for which they have been issued and would not be eligible for use elsewhere within the Borough (Please see Schedule 5 of this Order).
+Parking permits are only valid for the parking zone or permit parking places for which they have been issued and would not be eligible for use elsewhere within the Borough.

 All vehicles parked in a parking zone or permit parking place or area during the hours of operation must display a valid permit for that zone, place or area.

 In order to support key workers during this time, a permit to enable parking while you are carrying out your work in Southend-on-Sea is now available.

 As the lockdown is eased it will no longer be possible to continue offering free parking dispensation to all key workers.
 It is vital we continue to offer priority parking to those health care workers and volunteers who are responding to the coronavirus and keeping the public safe.
 NHS staff and volunteers will continue to receive free parking, while carrying out their work, until 18 August 2020.

 We have offered a wide range of concessionary parking to different sectors over the lockdown period and these are now being reviewed as measures are gradually relaxed.

 Applicants must be members of the NHS staff and Carers helping with the COVID-19 crisis in Southend-on-Sea.
 The permit is valid until 18 August 2020.

 Please note that you will receive confirmation by email that your application has been agreed.
 You will not receive a permit to display in your vehicle but your registration number will be stored in our system and our patrols will be aware you are permitted to park.

 Key Workers Parking Permits holders are permitted to park in Southend-on-Sea or on: